 Stateless individuals who are in the Netherlands illegally cannot obtain a residence permit simply because they are stateless.
 Statelessness does not automatically entitle a migrant to a residence permit.
 Like other migrants, stateless individuals can only obtain a residence permit if they fulfil the conditions.
 If no country is prepared to repatriate them, they may be eligible for a special permit, a ‘no-fault residence permit’.

 The designation ‘unknown nationality’ in the Personal Records Database is not the same as statelessness.
 Most migrants with this designation do actually have a nationality, but do not have any documents to prove it.
 Most do hold a residence permit.

 Registered stateless people in the Netherlands

-In the Netherlands more than 4,000 people are now registered as stateless in the Personal Records Database.
-They make up only a small number of the 80,000 individuals with the designation ‘unknown nationality’.
-The registered group of stateless individuals includes Moluccans, Roma, people of Surinamese origin, migrants from the former Soviet Union and stateless Palestinians from Syria.
-As a group, the stateless Moluccans are a special case: under the Moluccans (Status) Act, they are treated in the same way as Dutch citizens.
+In the Netherlands more than 12,000 people are now registered as stateless in the Personal Records Database (PRD).
+They make up only a small number of the 40,000 individuals with the designation ‘unknown nationality’ in the PRD.
+The registered group of stateless individuals includes Moluccans, people from Syria, Lebanon, the United Arab Emirates and Saudi Arabia.
+Moreover, as a group, the stateless Moluccans are a special case: under the Moluccans (Status) Act, they are treated in the same way as Dutch citizens